plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 16: 3 base frequencies plus 13 branch lengths
 {% endcomment %}

 > :thinking: Does this model fit the data better than the "empirical base frequencies" version of the F81 model?
+What information did you use to come to your conclusion?

 {% comment %}
 yes, -3348.341 > -3351.789